Azure/flamenco-manager-azure/README.md

 ## Azure Batch Explorer side of things

-- Create a Batch account called `flamenco`.
-It's very likely that this name is already taken now that we have used it.
-Update the URL in `azbatch/azbatch.go` to match.

 - Create application packages for Blender, FFMpeg, and Flamenco Worker.
     - MUST be ZIP files.
 Remember that ZIP files do not support symlinks.